cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 ## Context

-Currently, the Cosmos SDK utilizes [go-amino](https://github.com/tendermint/go-amino/) for object encoding over the wire bringing parity between logical objects and persistence objects.
+Currently, the Cosmos SDK utilizes [go-amino](https://github.com/tendermint/go-amino/) for binary and JSON object encoding over the wire bringing parity between logical objects and persistence objects.

 From the Amino docs:

 > Amino is an object encoding specification.
 It is a subset of Proto3 with an extension for interface
 > support.
 See the [Proto3 spec](https://developers.google.com/protocol-buffers/docs/proto3) for more